Responses

 Jump to comment:

-- Published on: 5 April 2021Best test for diagnosing PEBSI.
+None declared. - Published on: 8 April 2021Best test for diagnosing PEBSI.

 Dear colleagues, I have read with a great interest this systematic review “Esh R, Grødahl LHJ, Kerslake R, et al. Diagnostic accuracy of MRI for identifying posterior element bone stress injury in athletes with low back pain: a systematic review and narrative synthesis”[1] and would like to make some comments.
 Further research, as authors concluded, are always desired and I wish there are appropriate studies in the next future to decide if MRI could be a modality of choice for diagnosing PEBSI and not SPECT/CT as it is by now.
 But the referred articles from this review do not support this assertion for the following reasons.